 Mr. AL-HADDAD (Bahrain), associating himself with the Group of 77 and the Group of Arab States, noted that Israel has continued to carry out negative practices and policies in Palestinian territories, including those which violate human rights and impact livelihoods.
 Forced evictions are key factors contributing to the coercive environment in the West Bank, which has given many Palestinians no other choice but to leave.
 In justifying building demolitions, Israeli authorities cite the lack of building permits, which are almost impossible to obtain.
 Israel’s establishment of settlements since 1967 is illegal, a blatant violation of international law and major impediment to the two-State solution.
 It has impacted the Palestinian’s ability to access agriculture and placed restrictions on movement and land.

 For information media.
 Not an official record.

-Document Source: Department of Public Information (DPI), Economic and Social Council (ECOSOC), General Assembly, Second Committee (Economic and Financial), United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA)
+Document Sources: Department of Public Information (DPI), Economic and Social Council (ECOSOC), General Assembly, General Assembly Second Committee (Economic and Financial), United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA)

 Subject: Assistance, Economic issues, Food, Golan Heights, Health, Living conditions, Occupation, Peace process, Poverty